reanote/node-directory-tree/README.md

 const filteredTree = dirTree("/some/path", { exclude: /some_path_to_exclude/ });
 ```

-A callback function can be executed with each file that matches the extensions provided:
+A callback function can be executed with each file and **each directory** that matches the extensions provided:

 ```js
 const PATH = require("path");